Courses involve plenty of time on your bike and good instructor to learner ratios. Actual course delivery may blend grades to meet people's needs.

 Who for: People who want to cycle to work or explore their neighbourhood by bike.

-What it's about: Grade 2 gives you the confidence to use bikes on local roads.
+What it's about: Grade 2 aims to give you the confidence to use bikes on local roads.
 Instructors take participants out on quiet streets.
 You gain skills to deal with traffic on journeys such as to the local shops or the office.

 Time involved: 2 hours +